davidkim9299/Project/README.md

 # MAR 24th

-  #Created Third pages for each part
+  #Create Third pages for each part

-  #Skipped to design each screen.
+  #Skip to design each screen.
 Just constructed the structure of the app